pemami4911/DQN-tensorflow/drqn/README.md

 ## Requirements

-This branch doesn't use OpenCV2 (installing it if you don't have it just for resizing an image and converting it to grayscale is overkill), I use skimage instead.
+This branch doesn't use OpenCV2 (installing it if you don't have it just for resizing an image and converting it to grayscale is overkill), and instead I use skimage.
-`gym-pull` is only needed if you're going to use the Doom environments.
+`gym-pull` is only needed if you're going to use the Doom environments - I had some trouble installing this on OSX, but it seems to work fine on Ubuntu 14.04.

 - Python 2.7 or Python 3.3+
 - [gym](https://github.com/openai/gym)